 Commercial property insurance

-Commercial property insurance protects your company’s building and the contents inside it from all kinds of risks of physical loss or damage, including theft, vandalism, fires and natural disasters such as floods, storms or earthquakes.
-Commercial property insurance is often included as part of a Business Owners’ Insurance Policy, or BOP.
+Commercial property insurance protects your company’s building and the contents inside it from all kinds of risks of physical loss or damage, including theft, vandalism and fires.
+Commercial property insurance is often included as part of a Business Owners Insurance Policy or BOP.

 Professions covered in New York